EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

   temperatureAppComplete
 ```

-Now that we have handled all of our errors, we know we are showing the user a sensible message.
+Now that we have handled all of our failures, we know we are showing the user a sensible message.

 Further, this is tracked by the compiler, which will prevent us from invoking `.catchAll` again.